Martin St. Louis: Tampa Bay Lightning (2000–2014)

 The 2011–12 season was the first under a four-year contract extension signed during the previous campaign.
 Lightning general manager Steve Yzerman praised St. Louis' importance to the organization when announcing the signing: "Marty means so much to this franchise, both on and off the ice.
 His hard work and dedication are unsurpassed and we are thrilled that he will finish his career here in Tampa Bay."
 A durable player, St. Louis held the NHL's third longest "ironman" streak among active players, having played every game since 2005.
 The streak came to an end at 499 consecutive games played in early December 2011 when he was struck in the face by a shot from teammate Dominic Moore during practice.
 Despite suffering facial and sinus fractures, he missed only five games due to the injury.
-The 36-year-old St. Louis finished the season with 74 points in 77 games.
+The 36-year-old St. Louis finished the season with 74 points (25 goals, 49 assists) in 77 games.

 In the lockout-shortened 2012–13 season, St. Louis led the NHL with 43 assists, and his 60 points were enough to capture his second Art Ross Trophy as the NHL's leading scorer.
 After the season, he was named a second team All-Star.
 With only 14 penalty minutes on the season, St. Louis also won his third Lady Byng Trophy.

 The Lightning named St. Louis the ninth captain in franchise history prior to the 2013–14 season.
 He replaced Vincent Lecavalier, who departed Tampa in the off-season.
 St. Louis played his 1,000th NHL game on November 19, 2013, against the Los Angeles Kings.
 He is the 286th player in NHL history to reach the milestone, but only the 16th undrafted player to do so since the creation of the universal NHL Entry Draft in 1969.
+In his 1,000th game, he recorded an assist on a goal scored by Valtteri Filppula.
 St. Louis set a career high and tied a Lightning franchise record by scoring four goals in a January 18, 2014, game against the San Jose Sharks.
-His 600th career assist came two weeks later in a 5–3 loss to the Ottawa Senators on January 30.
+His 600th career assist came two weeks later on a goal scored by Victor Hedman in a 5–3 loss to the Ottawa Senators on January 30.

-On January 17, 2017 St. Louis' number 26 became the first to be retired in Lightning history.